ablink1017-cyber/MamaOnTrack/README.md

  ))}
  </div>

  {/* What we never do */}
  <div style={c.card}>
  <div style={c.sTitle}>What We Will Never Do</div>
  {[
- { title:"Sell your data", desc:"Your health data, your children’s records, and your personal information will never be sold to any third party — not advertisers, not data brokers, not anyone." }, { title:"Show you advertisements", desc:"MamaOnTrack is 100% ad-free on every plan.
+ { title:"Sell your data", desc:"Your health data, your children's records, and your personal information will never be sold to any third party -- not advertisers, not data brokers, not anyone." }, { title:"Show you advertisements", desc:"MamaOnTrack is 100% ad-free on every plan.
 We do not use ad networks, ad SDKs, or behavioral targeting of any kind." }, { title:"Share with insurers or employers", desc:"Your health information is never shared with insurance companies, employers, or government entities without your explicit written consent or a legal requirement." }, { title:"Use your data to train AI models", desc:"Your personal entries and health records are never used to train artificial intelligence models." },